Murphy316/mdfile/docs/maintain.md

 7. The overview page will pop-up after deployment.
 Open the solution app by clicking the URL under the overview page.

     ![Screenshot](./images/app.png)

+# Summary:

+In this tutorial we have shown you how to create a local repository, make your changes and push to the Netlify environment before publishing to your intended deployment environment.

+**<em>Remember to bump up your build version before deploying your code.</em>**